ericwrobinson/magic-pie-copy-rjs/src/pages/about/index.md

 hero:
   subheading: About us
   title: You got me.
+  subtitle: >-
-  subtitle: "I'm James.
-I've been a professional copywriter and content strategist
+    I'm James.
+I've been a professional copywriter and content strategist since 2012.
-    since 2012.
 Magic Pie Copywriting is my freelance copywriting business.

     Want to see some of my work and meet my creative partners?

-Let's do it.  "
+    Let's do it.
   image: /img/jumbotron.jpg
   buttonTitle: ""
   buttonUrl: ""